 We can provide health classification education and training for industry needs.
 We develop and deliver specific programs to meet these needs.

-Fundamentals of Morbidity Coding provides a history on the development of classification systems and describes the purpose of clinical coding.
+Fundamentals of Morbidity Coding also provides a history of the development of classification systems and describes the purpose of clinical coding.

 Fundamentals of Morbidity Coding 11th Ed 2019 * (11th Edition)